Using WebSockets on Heroku with Node.js

 Option 2: Socket.io

-A realtime abstraction library like Socket.io can help your app serve users without WebSocket support.
+A real-time abstraction library like Socket.io can help your app serve users without WebSocket support.
 Socket.io also provides common functionality like rooms, namespaces, and automatic reconnection.
-We’ll walk through each step in setting up the app, but you can view the full source on GitHub.
+We cover each step in setting up the app, but you can also view the full source on GitHub.

 $ npm install --save express socket.io

 We need an HTTP server to do two things: serve our client-side assets and provide a hook for Socket.io to monitor for socket.io-related requests.
-The server code looks like this:
+The server code looks like:

 const PORT = process.env.PORT || 3000;